jhpyle/docassemble/_docs/docker.md

 with certificates hosted on [Let's Encrypt].
 (The directive `-p 443:443` is included so that the [HTTPS] port is exposed.)

+If you want your server to be able to accept incoming [e-mails], you will need to add `-p 25:25` in order to open port 25.
+See the [e-mail setup] section of the [installation] instructions for information about configuring the e-mail server.

 A [template for the `env.list` file] is included in distribution.

 When running **docassemble** in [ECS], environment variables like